 Cloud’s relationship to SEO

-A major advantage of the cloud, for delivery of content, is that you are not tied to one location.
-Understanding the way that search engine rankings and geographical location relate to a sense of why this gets complex for SEO.
+A major advantage of the cloud for delivering content is that you are not tied to one location.
+Understanding how search engine rankings and geographical location relate to a sense of why this gets complex for SEO.

 Search engines don’t just look at where the user is located, though.
-Google and Bing also check the IP address of the server delivering the site to determine physical hosting location.
-Regardless of the top level domain (TLD) – such as .com or.uk – your site will show up in searches for that country.
+Google and Bing also check the server’s IP address delivering the site to determine the physical hosting location.
+Regardless of the top-level domain (TLD) – such as .com or .uk – your site will show up in searches for that country.

 TLD’s are by no means irrelevant to SEO.
-The location of the server is not as crucial for a site with a local TLD (such as .com.au in Australia) as it is for generic top-level domains (such as .org).
+The server’s location is not as crucial for a site with a local TLD (such as .com.au in Australia) as it is for generic top-level domains (such as .org).
 However, it’s also possible within Webmaster Tools to specify a site’s location, at least for Google.

-It has made sense in the past to have your server located in the nation where you most want to do business; this practice lowers latency for you and your users (the interval between sending a request to a server and receiving a response), and the search engines like that.
+In the past, it has made sense to have your server located in the nation where you most want to do business; this practice lowers latency for you and your users (the interval between sending a request to a server and receiving a response).

 - different pages of your site can start to compete against each other in the rankings (because search engines think it’s multiple sites – due to the multiple IP’s)